Through the darkness, there will always be light… , oil on wood, 55” x 42” x 12”, 2013

 . . . → Read More: “Taste of New York City” video by Jason Allen Lee

 On April 30, 2012, One World Trade Center – also called 1 WTC or the Freedom Tower – became the tallest building in New York City, surpassing the height of the Empire State Building.
-Next spring (2013) it will open to the public as the tallest building in the Western Hemisphere, with its spire . . . → Read More: A timelapse video of One World Trade Center being constructed from 2004-2012
+Next spring (2013) it will open to the public as the tallest building in the Western Hemisphere, with . . . → Read More: A timelapse video of One World Trade Center being constructed from 2004-2012

 Painters suspended from wires on the Brooklyn Bridge, Oct.
 7, 1914.